 Maximum hull speed: 13.4 knots

 The Zodiac has been granted permission to post this rare footage of the classic windjammer's arctic voyage of 1924 made by the Johnson Family!
 Original film footage was edited into this video by crew member Taylor Hodges and posted August 8, 2015.

 During the Depression, the Zodiac was sold to the San Francisco Bar Pilots, and renamed California.
 She worked the rugged waters outside the Golden Gate for forty years, retiring in 1972, as the last working pilot schooner in the United States.

-(photo at left) In late August 1946 Willard Carroll was returning from Pearl Harbor aboard the troopship USS Hermitage.
+In late August 1946 Willard Carroll was returning from Pearl Harbor aboard the troopship USS Hermitage.
 The California (Zodiac) came out and put the pilot aboard.
-Willard was kind enough to post this and other photos of the event on our Facebook page.
+Willard was kind enough to post his photos of this event on our Facebook page.